manikandan-ravikiran/MENSA/README.md

 # MENSA
-PRML Reading Challenge for 100 Days
+This is a repository for PRML Reading Challenge for 100 Days.